 However, HammerSky also sits near the the Templeton Gap District, and benefits greatly from the calcareous shale in the soil, natural rainfall, and cooler temperatures that microclimate is know for.

-Additionally, the vines themselves are over 20 years old and are well established at this point in their lifecycle; the age of the vines combined with the natural properties of the soil and strict farming practices implemented by Hauck allow HammerSky to practice sustainable farming as they “let mother nature rule our vineyard”.
+The vines themselves are over 20 years old and are well established at this point in their lifecycle; the age of the vines combined with the natural properties of the soil and strict farming practices implemented by Proprietor Douglas Hauck allow HammerSky to practice sustainable farming as they “let mother nature rule our vineyard”.

 Although this may result in a smaller yield than other wineries, the practice is purposeful and results in varietals with intense in flavor.
 As Hauck so lovingly describes it, he is creating “couture wine for the senses”.